With so many fun-filled activities across the county, Easter in Dorset is perfect for the whole family. Between the...

 From whispering voices and swirling white mists to eerie spirits and ghastly ghouls, Dorset is full of haunted locations and ghost stories, guaranteed to leave you with a chill.

-Paranormal investigators have recorded multiple unexplained phenomena at Knowlton Church, including the sense being engulfed in swirling white mists and the haunting sound of ethereal voices surrounding them.
+Paranormal investigators have recorded multiple unexplained phenomena at Knowlton Church, including the sense being engulfed in swirling white mists and the haunting church has has reports of ethereal voices surrounding them.
 There have also been sightings of a phantom horse and rider, a weeping nun and a ghostly face appearing through the window of the tower.
 Are you brave enough to visit Knowlton Church this Halloween?

 Tyneham was abandoned suddenly in 1943, during World War II, as the village was needed for armed forces training.
 A letter was issued, giving residents just 28 days to leave, before Tyneham became a deserted ghost village.

 Paranormal investigators have recorded whispering voices, unexplained screeching and even stones being thrown at them.
-Time really has stood still at the Tyneham ‘ghost village’, with school books left open on desks and an old phone box still standing.
+Time really has stood still at Dorset’s abandoned village, Tyneham.
+You can even see school books left open on desks and an old phone box still standing.
 The old phone box fuels rumours of the village being haunted, as several people have reported hearing it ring on occasion.

 Today, the village is part of the Ministry of Defense Lulworth Ranges and accessible to the public at specific times.
-Why not take a trip to Tyneham Village this halloween and experience the villages strange, eerie, atmosphere for yourself.
+Why not take a trip to the abandoned Tyneham Village this Halloween and experience the villages strange, eerie, atmosphere for yourself.

 Thought to be one of the most haunted locations along the South Coast is Nothe Fort, Weymouth.
 The impressive fort, located at the entrance of Weymouth Harbour, was built between 1860 and 1872 in order to protect the Naval Harbour at Portland.